-- Australian women have a 1 in 7 chance of developing breast cancer in their lifetime. - Breast cancer is a common disease which is largely associated with increasing age. - Having a mother or sister with breast cancer does not necessarily mean you will be at an increased risk of developing breast cancer. - Developing breast cancer does not mean you have necessarily inherited the faulty gene, or will pass it on to your children. - About 9 out of every 10 women who develop breast cancer do not have any family history of the disease.
+- Australian women have a 1 in 7 chance of developing breast cancer in their lifetime. - Breast cancer is a common disease which is largely associated with increasing age. - Having one or more risk factors does not necessarily mean that you will develop breast cancer. - Developing breast cancer does not mean you have necessarily inherited the faulty gene, or will pass it on to your children. - About 9 out of every 10 women who develop breast cancer do not have any family history of the disease.